adedomin/CSC450-project-proposal/final/final.md

 1.1.
 Related Works
 ------------------

-Object Oriented shells isn't an entirely new concept.
+Object Oriented shells is not an entirely new concept.
-As others have shown, many projects, some more serious than others, attempted to solve this issue [@shcaml] [@oosh].
+Many projects, some more serious than others, attempted to solve this issue [@shcaml] [@oosh].

 The power of shells is well understood.
 Most programming languages have some kind of system() or shell invocation mechanism.